Károly Pál: At the republic and provincial levels

 Pál ran for the Serbian national assembly in the 1990 parliamentary election in the division of Bačka Topola and Mali Iđoš, with endorsements from the Union of Reform Forces of Yugoslavia (SRSJ) in Vojvodina, the Association for the Yugoslav Democratic Initiative (UJDI), and the League of Social Democrats – Yugoslavia.
 He was defeated Sándor Nagy of the Democratic Fellowship of Vojvodina Hungarians (VMDK).

-He was elected to the Vojvodina assembly for the Mali Iđoš division in the May 1992 provincial election as a independent candidate.
+He was elected to the Vojvodina assembly for the Mali Iđoš division in the May 1992 provincial election as an independent candidate.
 Although he was a member of the Reform Democratic Party of Vojvodina (RDSV) by this time, the party boycotted the election and he could not appear on the ballot with its endorsement.
 He was re-elected in the December 1992 provincial election with a dual endorsement from the RDSV and the VMDK.
 The Socialist Party of Serbia (SPS) won both elections, and Pál served as a member of the opposition during his time in the provincial assembly.
 He joined the VMSZ when the party was formed in 1994 and was not a candidate in the 1996 provincial election.

 Pál appeared in the fourth position on the VMSZ's electoral list for Subotica in the 1997 Serbian parliamentary election.
 The list received three mandates, and he was not included in the party's assembly delegation.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates from successful lists in numerical order, with the remaining two-thirds distributed amongst other candidates on the lists at the discretion of the sponsoring parties.
 Pál could have been awarded a mandate despite his list position, though in the event he was not.)

 The VMSZ subsequently participated in the 2000 Serbian parliamentary election as part of the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS), a broad and ideologically diverse coalition of parties opposed to Slobodan Milošević's administration.
 Pál appeared in the 115th position on the alliance's list and was given a mandate when the list won a majority victory with 176 out of 250 seats.
 (From 2000 to 2011, all parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be distributed out of numerical order.
 Pál did not receive an automatic mandate on the basis of his list position.)
 He took his seat when the assembly met in January 2001 and served as a supporter of the administration for the next three years.